-(secondary -00 throughout ORCS)
+1) Policy and Procedures (secondary -00 throughout ORCS) SO 5y FR

-Throughout this ORCS, the government archives will fully retain policy and procedure files created by offices having primary responsibility for policy and procedure development and approval.
+Throughout this ORCS, the government archives will fully retain all policy and procedure files created by offices having primary responsibility for policy and procedure development and approval.
 These records have evidential value.